romshark/Go-1-2-Proposal---Immutability/README.md

 The compiler needs to perform an additional scan for mutations on immutable
 types:
 - assignments to _immutable_ types
-- calls of methods with a _mutable_ receiver type on _immutable_ types
+- any calls of methods with a _mutable_ receiver type on _immutable_ types

 It is to be noted, that all proposed changes are fully backward-compatible and don't require any breaking changes to be introduced to the Go 1.x language